prcutler/pcutler-web/blog/wp-content/themes/independent-publisher/README.md

 ### Action Hooks

-- `independent_publisher_entry_meta_top` - Located at the top of post Entry Meta, just before the 'Share a Comment' button.
+- `independent_publisher_entry_meta_top` - Located at the top of post Entry Meta, just before the 'Write a Comment' button.
-- `independent_publisher_before_bottom_share_comment_button` - Located just before the second 'Share a Comment' button that shows up underneath post comments when there are more than 4 comments visible.
+- `independent_publisher_before_bottom_comment_button` - Located just before the second 'Write a Comment' button that shows up underneath post comments when there are more than 4 comments visible.
 - `independent_publisher_before_post_bottom_tag_list` - Located before the bottom 'Related Content by Tag' tag list on Single posts.

 ## Functions you can Override in a Child Theme